rickhazard/generic_android_webview/README.md

  * strings.xml
  * AndroidManifest.xml

-Don't worry about webviewClient.java, we won't need that for our purposes.
-There's a lot of other stuff in this repository that AndroidStudio creates for you.
-I was just lazy and did the ol' "git add *".

 Oh yeah, in case you're running AndroidStudio on an AMD-based machine, the emulators won't work.
 At least they didn't for me and I tried a bunch of the non-x86 ones.
 Create one using Genymotion instead (genymotion.com, free for personal use).
 You can create a bunch of emulators then start one up.
 AndroidStudio will see it when you run your project.
 Sweet.